 IRA – Robotic assistant by HDFC Bank

-Launched by HDFC Bank, IRA 2.0 is an interactive robotic assistant to enhance user experience for branch visiting customers.
+Launched by HDFC Bank, IRA 2.0 is an interactive robotic assistant to enhance the user experience for branch visiting customers.
 It can interact with them, answer bank-related queries, frequently asked questions (FAQs) and guide them with voice-based navigation inside the branch.

 In collaboration with Invento Makerspaces and Senseforth Technologies, HDFC Bank developed IRA.
 It became India’s first bank to introduce customer service humanoid.
 The built-in GPS enabled indoor humanoid has a speech recognition module that can be trained to understand what customers speak and use ultrasonic sensors to move inside the branch as well as a face detection algorithm for customer recognition.